A rigidity theorem for Einstein $4$-manifolds with sectional curvature of a fixed sign, and its consequences: A Rigidity Theorem

 We also have the non-negative version of this rigidity result.
 The argument is somewhat different, but it still involves a mixture of local and global geometry.

 \begin{prop} Let $(M^4, g)$ be a closed, oriented, non-flat Einstein $4$-manifold.
 If the sectional curvature of $g$ is non-negative and

-at every point of $M$, then $g$ is locally symmetric and the Riemannian universal cover of $(M, g)$ is the Riemannian product of $2$-dimensional spheres equipped with the spherical metric isometric to $(S^2\times S^2, g_{sph}+g_{sph})$.
+at every point of $M$, then $g$ is locally symmetric and the Riemannian universal cover of $(M, g)$ is the Riemannian product $(S^2\times S^2, g_{sph}+g_{sph})$ of two identically-rescaled copies of the standard $2$-sphere.
 In particular, we have $\tau(M)=0$. \end{prop}

 \begin{pf} By \cite[Lemma 1]{GLeBrun}, we have that